izabelcavassim/gwf_UCLA_cluster/gwf_tutorial.md

 So basically now we can run gwf with the settings of the Hoffman cluster.

-To get you started with the utilities of using gwf, I will give a tiny example so to see if it works.
+To get you started with the utilities of using gwf, I will give you a tiny example so to show how gwf works.

-I will be somewhat following the tutorial found [here](https://gwf.app/guide/tutorial/#a-minimal-workflow): a minimal workflow to run gwf.
+I will be somewhat following the tutorial found [here](https://gwf.app/guide/tutorial/#a-minimal-workflow): **a minimal workflow to run gwf**.

 Let's say we wanna submit a job to the cluster, and the simple task we wanna submit as a job is the creation of a text file with something written in it, such as "hello world".